dhruva-code/zabbix-templates/README.md

 Zabbix mininum version 4.0.x

 # Installation
 Download and import the template into your Zabbix server.
-Insert your zabbix server ip address in the script where it is required.

 # Description